US inflation hit a new 40-year high last month of 8.6% - KESQ

 Now, as Americans resume spending on services, including travel, entertainment and dining out, the costs of airline tickets, hotel rooms and restaurant meals have soared.
 Russia’s invasion of Ukraine has further accelerated the prices of oil and natural gas.
 And with China easing strict COVID lockdowns in Shanghai and elsewhere, more of its citizens are driving, thereby sending oil prices up even further.

+Harper, 43, said he and his fiancée are delaying marriage because they can’t afford it right now.
+They’ve cut off Netflix and Hulu.
+His car’s catalytic converter was stolen recently — an increasingly common theft — for the rare metals they contain that have shot up in price.
+A repair will cost $1,300.

+“With the food, gas and rent — holy cow,” he said.
+“I’m working a massive amount of overtime, just to make it, just to keep it together.”

-Goods prices are expected to fall in the coming months.
+In the coming months, goods prices are expected to finally drop.
 Many large retailers, including Target, Walmart and Macy’s, have reported that they’re now stuck with too much of the patio furniture, electronics and other goods that they ordered when those items were in heavier demand and will have to discount them.

 Even so, rising gas prices are eroding the finances of millions of Americans.
 Prices at the pump are averaging nearly $5 a gallon nationally and edging closer to the inflation-adjusted record of about $5.40 reached in 2008.